 Source: Cboe.
 Date range represents the inception date of the VIX futures, and open interest figures represent end-of-day numbers.
 For informational purposes only and not to be used for investing purposes.
 Not an offer to buy or sell securities.

-We manage over $17 billion in investment strategies that seek to capture the volatility risk premium (VRP), a risk premium that can also be accessed through VIX futures.
-The VRP is a well-researched return premium evidenced by the discrepancy between the implied and realized volatility of equity index options, the very options used in the construction of the VIX.
+We manage over $17 billion in investment strategies that seek to capture the volatility risk premium (VRP), a well-researched return premium evidenced by the discrepancy between the implied and realized volatility of equity index options, the very options used in the construction of the VIX.
 Parametric has developed a series of sophisticated VRP strategies in an effort to meet different investor objectives.

 The views expressed in these posts are those of the authors and are current only through the date stated.
 These views are subject to change at any time based upon market or other conditions, and Parametric and its affiliates disclaim any responsibility to update such views.
 These views may not be relied upon as investment advice and, because investment decisions for Parametric are based on many factors, may not be relied upon as an indication of trading intent on behalf of any Parametric strategy.
 The discussion herein is general in nature and is provided for informational purposes only.
 There is no guarantee as to its accuracy or completeness.
 Past performance is no guarantee of future results.
 All investments are subject to the risk of loss.